 The law provides for the right of asylum seekers to receive information in writing regarding the grounds for their detention, access to free legal aid and legal challenges against detention in a language they either understand or are reasonably expected to understand.

-In practice, the declaration issued by SEF to asylum seekers at the border for the purposes of certifying the registration of the asylum application contained a brief reference to the norm of the Asylum Act that provides for the systematic detention of asylum seekers at the border.
-CPR is unaware of the provision of information in writing regarding the grounds of detention, the right to access free legal aid and the right to judicial review of the detention order.
-That being said, asylum seekers benefit from legal information and assistance from CPR at the border, which also included free legal assistance for the purpose of judicial review of the detention order.
-However, this has been limited to vulnerable asylum seekers due to capacity constraints.
+In practice, the declaration that was issued by SEF to asylum seekers at the border for the purposes of certifying the registration of the asylum application contained a brief reference to the norm of the Asylum Act that provides for the systematic detention of asylum seekers at the border.
+CPR was unaware of the provision of information in writing regarding the grounds of detention, the right to access free legal aid and the right to judicial review of the detention order.
+That being said, asylum seekers benefited from legal information and assistance from CPR at the border, which also included free legal assistance for the purpose of judicial review of the detention order.
+However, this was limited to vulnerable asylum seekers due to capacity constraints.
 Since March 2020, systematic detention at the border is not applied.

 In the case of detention at the border, SEF is required to inform the Criminal Court of the detention within 48 hours upon arrival at the border for purposes of maintaining the asylum seeker in detention beyond that period.
 The review of detention can be made ex officio by the Criminal Court or upon request of the detained asylum seeker at all times on the basis of new circumstances or information that have a bearing on the lawfulness of the detention.

-In the case of asylum seekers at the border, the Criminal Court usually requires SEF to provide information on developments of the asylum application within 7 days after their initial request for confirmation of the detention.
+In the case of asylum seekers at the border, the Criminal Court usually required SEF to provide information on developments of the asylum application within 7 days after their initial request for confirmation of the detention.
 This procedure should allow the Criminal Court to reassess the lawfulness of the detention on the basis of the decision from SEF regarding the admissibility of the asylum application.